In some parts of the U.S., the grid of the future might be closer than you think

 “It would be grossly unfair for FERC to force consumers in other states to pay for projects implementing the policies of politicians they never got the chance to vote for, when their own states’ policy-makers have not agreed to pay for those projects,” Christie wrote in response to a letter from four New York congressmen.
 “Such an imposition is contrary to American principles of democracy, a core principle of which is that the people have the right to elect the policy-makers who impose costs on them, so the people can hold them accountable.”

-The post In some parts of the U.S., the grid of the future might be closer than you think appeared first on Maine Morning Star.
+The post In some parts of the U.S., the grid of the future might be closer than you think appeared first on Oklahoma Voice.